-The information in the tables in this section is required for a rating.
 Information may be contained in many different formats.
 The purpose of the documentation is to provide an acceptable, credible source of the required information.
 In some instances, specific document types may be unnecessary for an individual rating.
-Or, under different rating circumstances, the specific document types may carry multiple items of information required for the rating.
+However, under different rating circumstances, the specific document types may carry multiple items of information required for the rating.
 The qualifying factor is not the type of document but that the documentation contains the required information in an acceptable format.

-The tables in Section 10.2 onwards are organised based on the divisions of previous chapters (Chapter 4 through to Chapter 9).
-All the required information should be obtained from the owner/manager of the premises before a site visit, and then confirmed during the site visit and subsequent assessment.
-A site inspection helps to verify that the information provided is accurate, current and complete.
-It is highly recommended to store records in a file structure laid out similarly to the Rules to facilitate ready provision for audit.
+The information in Sections 10.2 to 10.8 is required for a rating.
+It is organised based on the divisions of previous chapters, see Chapters 3 to 9.
+All the required information should be obtained from the building owner/manager of the premises before a site visit, and then confirmed during the site visit and subsequent assessment.
+An on-site inspection helps to verify that the information provided is accurate, current and complete.